I write to document the things I don't want to forget. And also I don't want people to forget about me.

 Get Out of This Place.

-Like his writing, Guy’s photo-a-day blog, which dates back more than a decade, offers a candid glimpse into a life that drifts with time from—among other things—road trips and graduate school to restaurant and cubicle work, but throughout it all is a love of family.
+Like his writing, Guy’s photo-a-day blog, which dates back to 2010, offers a candid glimpse into a life that drifts with time from—among other things—road trips and graduate school to restaurant and cubicle work, but now it has become a love letter to his sons.